Road-in-valley

 Pension contribution opportunities for partners in professional practices

-Chris Maguire, Consultant, Financial Planning
+Dharmesh Upadhyaya, Senior Consultant, Financial Planning

 Road-in-valley

-What this means for new and on-going pension contributions
+What this means for new and on-going pension contributions?

 If your income is over £260,000, tapering gradually reduces your annual allowance by £1 for every £2 of income, from £60,000 to a minimum of £10,000 (the minimum applies if you have income of £360,000 or more).

-What does this mean for partners making pension contributions?
+What does this mean for Partners making pension contributions?

 Alternatively, if cash flow now permits, and you wish to catch-up on contributions that you may not have been able to make in previous years, you are able to carry forward any unused annual allowance for the three previous tax years, as long as you held a pension plan in those tax years.
 The current year annual allowance must be fully used first and then carry forward can be used to increase the contribution.
 Income tax relief will be available, provided there are sufficient taxable profits in the business period to which the contributions relate.
 The changes to taxation for some sole traders / partners may have an impact and accountancy guidance is recommended.